-Blended families, or stepfamilies, are becoming increasingly common in the United States.
-Studies show that nearly half of marriages in the United States end in divorce and that at least half of the nation's children live with a biological parent and the parent's partner (when the partner is not the other biological parent), who might be called a stepparent or a "bonus" parent.
+Blended families, or stepfamilies, are now common in the United States.
+Nearly half of marriages in the United States end in divorce.
+At least half of children in the U.S. live with a biological parent and a stepparent.
+This person might also be called a "bonus" parent.

-Research shows that 66% of second marriages that include children from previous marriages fail.
-This may be due in part to the increased stress experienced by all members of a new blended family.
-Stress in a new family situation is normal, even if the transition appears to have gone well, and although the term "blended family" might imply a smooth transition, the early years of a stepfamily relationship are often more likely to be difficult for all involved.
+Studies show 66% of second marriages involving children from previous marriages end.
+The stress all members of a new blended family go through may factor into this.
+Stress in a new family situation is normal.
+The transition may appear to have gone well.
+Even then, there is often some stress.
+The term "blended family" might imply a smooth transition.
+But the early years of a blended family are likely to be difficult.

 Find a Therapist

 - Development of new relationships

 These challenges can occur even if everyone got along before living in the same space.
 The couple may have a hard time getting used to their new roles in the family.
 One or both adults will need to learn how to parent stepchildren.
 Issues with stepchildren can also bring tension into the relationship.

 Some common challenges for couples in blended families include:

 Becoming a new parent in a blended family.
 Some adults enter a blended family with no children of their own.
 They will take on the parental role for the first time as stepparents.
 Getting used to this new role can cause even more stress.
 This can be difficult for someone entering a new relationship.
 It can be hard to balance being liked by a stepchild and parenting them well.
 It often takes time to adjust to parenthood.
 It can also take time to gain acceptance from a partner's children.